Rights group reports allegations of dozens of abuses in critical minerals supply chains

 Without safeguards, these ambitions “may be frightfully compromised” by the harm done to people and the environment, the report said.

-Only 7 of the 39 Chinese mining companies mentioned in the report had published human rights policies and despite transparency commitments, only 4 of the 22 companies in the sector approached with the allegations responded to the Business and Human Rights Resource Center, the report said.
-The report doesn't explicitly state what those responses were, apart from a November 2022 response from China's Huayou Cobalt to allegations of environmental damage where it “responded by partly admitting social and environmental challenges and explaining its labor due diligence measures.”
+Only 7 of the 39 Chinese mining companies mentioned in the report had published human rights policies and despite transparency commitments, the Business and Human Rights Resource Center received only 4 responses from 22 companies in the sector that has been approached with the allegations.

+China's Huayou Cobalt "partially" admitted allegations of environmental damage in Indonesia by acknowledging social and enviromental challenges, the report said.
+But the company denied alleged exploitation of Chinese workers in a separate project.
+Ruashi Mining said that human rights abuse allegations in the Democratic Republic of Congo were false and the state-run conglomerate Norinco denied having corrupt ties with Myanmar's army elite.

 China lacks laws to regulate the impacts of Chinese overseas businesses and supply chains and policies on such issues are mostly voluntary.
 Such problems are being addressed in the U.S. and Europe and the report said Japan and South Korea increasingly are making human rights and environmental due diligence a part of their regulatory frameworks.